svenruppert/functional-reactive-lib/README.md

 ## 0.0.2
 * basic Datastructures like Pair, Triple, Quad
-* added fromOptional and toOptiona to the class Result
+* added fromOptional and toOptional to the class Result
 * added CheckedFunction , CheckedConsumer and CheckedSupplier
 * extracted TriFunction from Memoizer to pkg functions
-* added QuadFuntion
+* added QuadFunction
 * added StringFunctions
 * added Transformations
 * added StringFunctions